RICH RAEL

 Jesse lives in his own apartment in Oakland, about a mile from his family.
 He works for the California Department of Corrections and Rehabilitation with the IMPACT program, traveling more than a hundred miles, five days a week to counsel incarcerated young men in the state’s youth facility in Stockton.
 On the weekend, he sings second tenor with a Christian gospel group, the Redemption Band.
 The band members originally met inside San Quentin, where they sang “God’s praises” every Sunday morning.
 On May 21, 2010, Jesse became the first former inmate to graduate with a diploma in Christian ministries from the Golden Gate Baptist Theological Seminary’s contextualized leadership development program, after beginning his studies inside San Quentin in 2006.
 To use some of the janitorial and maintenance experience he learned inside, Jesse opened his own company, Jess-Clean Maintenance: “For a smart clean, call Jess-Clean.”
 Jesse says his parole agent has told him he will be released from parole in 2014.
 Jesse plans to celebrate by taking a trip, somewhere beautiful.

-Phillip is working full-time with a construction company in south San Francisco, and volunteering with Insight-Out, a nonprofit program working with at-risk youth in Bay Area high schools.
-After being released from prison, Phillip’s older son, Phillip Jr., is in a drug rehab program.
+Phillip is working full-time with a plumbing company in San Francisco and is in a new relationship with a wonderful woman he met six months ago.
+Occasionally, he volunteers counseling at-risk youth groups.
+After being released from prison and entering a drug rehabilitation program, Phillip’s older son, Phillip Jr., is now working in South San Francisco.
 Phillip’s younger son, Anthony, is still in prison.
-Over pancakes one Sunday in December, I noticed Desiree was again wearing her sparkling engagement ring.
-“We’re back together,” they announced, “and we’re getting married.
-We realize we belong together.”
-On Friday evenings, when the wind is up and the workweek is over, Phillip joins my husband and neighborhood friends for a sail on the San Francisco Bay.
+On Friday evenings, when the wind is up and the workweek is over, Phillip joins my husband and neighborhood friends for an afternoon sail on the San Francisco Bay.